jcs-instructor/mobtimer/backlog.md

       - [ ] Follow steps in CONTRIBUTING.md to deploy (e.g., publish mobtimer-api, push to main, etc.)
       - [ ] WIP: Edit roles (navigator, driver)
             - [x] Implement generally
-            - [ ] Unhardcode emojis from browser tab title text
+            - [ ] Unhardcode emojis from browser tab title text: refactor roles to be a class with a name and emoji
       - [ ] Bugs:
             - [ ] Edit participants and roles input boxes - if you try to edit in the middle of the input box, it immediately updates and moves the cursor to the end of the input box.
 (We might be able to live with this for now; but it needs to be fixed.)